Paper, paper, paper. It haunts you everywhere. It’s stuffed in your handbag, car door, kitchen drawers, and it’s all over the office.

 Businesses have been using paper for a long, long time and will, of course, feel reluctant to simply put it all in the shredder.
 There are also some other factors that come into play when it comes to workplaces using paper documents.

 - It’s familiar – If it ‘ain’t broke, don’t fix it, right?
 The familiarity of using paper pays a massive part in workplaces that still use it.
 They know it works (most of the time), there is nothing that needs to be taught when it comes to working with it, and it’s tactile.
 From a young age, you are taught to use paper for writing, drawing etc. so it is something that is entrenched in every one of us.

 - Universally acceptable – Everyone knows what paper is, they know how to work with it and how to use it.

 - Government regulations – If your local government has regulations around keeping specific documents, you have no choice but to keep them.
 However there are more and more changes happening to accept digital documents, and it may just be the case that something you thought needed to be on paper may be acceptable in digital form.
 The NSW Government have recently introduced an online rental bond system, and will also no longer accept fax from 2016.

 - Cost – On the surface, it can seem like paper is cheap and easy to handle.
 However, once you factor in costs associated with toner, printer costs, storage and people time, it’s actually pretty expensive.

 Benefits of being paper free

-- Speedy Communication - The postal system isn't know for it's speed (or accuracy).
+- Speedy Communication – The postal system isn’t known for its speed (or accuracy).
 By sending documents online, it cuts out days of waiting and ensures your message gets to the recipient.